 Instructions

-- In a medium bowl combine rolled oats, cinnamon, allspice, salt, and baking powder.
-Give it a couple stirs until all the spices are evenly distributed.
+- In a large bowl combine the rolled oats, cinnamon, nutmeg, salt, and baking powder.
+Give it a couple of stirs until all the spices are evenly distributed.

-- In another medium bowl stir together eggs, brown sugar, and pure vanilla extract.
-Stir until ingredients are combined and smooth.
+- In another medium bowl stir together the eggs, coconut sugar, and pure vanilla extract until blended and smooth.

-- Add the grated carrots, raisins, and chopped pecans.
-Stir until all of the ingredients are combined and evenly distributed.
+- Fold in the grated carrots, raisins, and chopped pecans.

-- Bake for 30 minutes.
+- Bake for 30 minutes or until the tops are golden brown.
 Serve hot or warm with a little pure maple syrup.

 Notes